United Nations Command: Post Korean War (1953–present)

 The seventies saw a brief period of rapprochement that later contributed to structural changes to UNC.
 In 1972, the North and South Korean governments signed a Joint Communique calling for more peaceful ties between the two Koreas.
 Concurrently, consecutive U.S. administrations (Nixon, Ford, and Carter) sought to decrease the South Korean reliance upon U.S. forces for maintaining deterrent capabilities on the Korean Peninsula.
 On 7 November 1978, a combined headquarters, the Republic of Korea – United States Combined Forces Command (CFC), was created, and the South Korean military units with front-line missions were transferred from the UN Command to the CFC's operational control.
 The commander-in-chief of the CFC, a United States military officer, answered ultimately to the national command authorities of the United States and that of South Korea.

 From 1978, UNC maintained its primary functions of maintaining and enforcing the Korean Armistice Agreement, facilitating diplomacy that could support a lasting peace on the Peninsula, and providing a command that could facilitate multinational contributions should the armistice fail.
 UNC decreased in size, and over time, many of the billets assigned to UNC became multi-hatted with U.S. Forces Korea and Combined Forces Command.

 The 1990s again saw notable change in UNC.
 In October 1991, UNC transferred responsibility of all DMZ sectors except for the Joint Security Area to the ROK military.
 In 1992, UNC appointed a South Korean General officer to serve as the Senior Member to the Military Armistice Commission.
 This led to the Korean People's Army and Chinese People's Volunteers boycotting MAC meetings.
 The collapse of the Soviet Union also led North Korea to question the alignment of their choices for the Neutral Nations Supervisory Commission.
 They no longer recognized Czech or Slovak representatives of Czechoslovakia when the nation split into the Czech Republic and Slovakia.
-In 1994, North Korea expelled the Polish delegation and also dismissed the Chinese People's Volunteers from the Panmunjom mission.
-Owing in part being protest over China's warming ties with South Korea.
+In 1994, North Korea expelled the Polish delegation and also dismissed the Chinese People's Volunteers from the Panmunjom mission, owing in part to a protest over China's warming ties with South Korea.

 Since 1998, UNC has seen a gradual increase of permanent international staff within the command.
 In between 1998 and 2003, several of the original contributors to the Korean War began deploying personnel to Korea to support UNC's armistice maintenance functions.
 This internationalization has continued over the next decades.
 In May 2018, Canadian Lt.
 General Wayne Eyre became the first non-American to serve as deputy commander of the UNC.
 Succeeding him was Australian Vice Admiral Stuart Mayer, and the Lieutenant General Andrew Harrison of the British Army, continuing the trend of non-American leadership in UNC.